mongodb/docs/source/administration/replica-sets.rst

 From to time, you may need to add an additional member to an existing :term:`replica set`.
 The data directory for the new member can:

 - have no data.
-In this case, you must copy all data as part of the replication process before the member can exit ":term:`recovering`" status, and become a :term:`secondary` member.
+In this case, MongoDB must copy all data as part of the replication process before the member can exit ":term:`recovering`" status, and become a :term:`secondary` member.
+This process can be time intensive, but does not require administrator intervention.

-TODO: might be worth mentioning that "you" don't have to copy this data, it's done automatically.

-- copy the data directory from an existing member to limit the amount of time that the recovery process takes.
+- copy the data directory from an existing member.
+The new member becomes a secondary, and will catch up to the current state of the replica set after a short interval.

-TODO: if you copy from an existing member, the new member will immediately be a secondary (not recovering).

   If the difference in the amount of time between the most recent operation and the most recent operation to the database exceeds the